SEI-R-2-22/u1_lesson_VSCode/README.md

 ## Lesson Overview
-This lesson is a brief introduction to VS Code, the go-to text editor for web developers.
+This lesson is a brief introduction to VS Code by Microsoft, the go-to text editor for web developers.
 You'll be spending a lot of time using this program, and the faster you are acclimated to it and become comfortable with it, the better coder you will be!
+In this lesson we'll review the basic layout, usage of common features, and review a few things that can take VS Code even further like hot keys and Extensions.

 ## Objectives
   - Review the main features and layout of VS Code